aaalloc/brpc2022/README.md

 ### Reading incoming sockets
 If you haven't already, please have a look at the [Processors' documentation](https://liflab.gitbook.io/event-stream-processing-with-beepbeep-3/basic#processors).

-To read incoming sockets, you will have to create a new [Source](https://liflab.gitbook.io/event-stream-processing-with-beepbeep-3/dictionary#source) object (since it has no input stream), which we called "SocketReader", with an output arity of 1.
+To read incoming sockets, you will have to create a new [Source](https://liflab.gitbook.io/event-stream-processing-with-beepbeep-3/dictionary#source) object (since it has no input stream), which we called "SocketReader" (you can find the code [here](https://github.com/Siirko/brpc2022/blob/single-thread-analysis/src/main/java/beepbeep/processors/SocketReader.java)), with an output arity of 1.
 Then, you'll have to override its compute() method, and add the JSON you've just read, as a string, to the outputs Queue object.
 If no data is available, this means that the simulation has ended and that the server should be closed.